1 – Weight Loss

 As the opioid crisis perpetuates a health emergency across the US, an average of 18 million people report abusing prescription drugs.
-That’s more than 6% of individuals over 12-years of age, and it’s an issue that, due to the legal acquisition of these drugs themselves, is often worryingly overlooked.
+That’s more than 6% of individuals over 12 years of age, and it’s an issue that, due to the legal acquisition of these drugs themselves, is often worryingly overlooked.

-It’s this easy avoidance that has largely allowed this problem to escalate, allowing individuals to hide their addictions, and meaning that many struggle to get the treatment that they truly need.
-This can be a significant problem, posing notable health risks and also potentially leading to the abuse of illegal drugs if prescriptions become unavailable.
+It’s this easy avoidance that has largely allowed this problem to escalate, allowing individuals to hide their addictions, meaning that many struggle to get the treatment that they truly need.
+This can be a significant problem, posing notable health risks and potentially leading to the abuse of illegal drugs if prescriptions become unavailable.

-This, and the increasingly detrimental impact that opioid misuse is having on the healthcare system and society overall, highlights the need for understanding with regards to what prescription drug abuse looks like.
+This, and the increasingly detrimental impact that opioid misuse is having on the healthcare system and society overall, highlights the need for understanding with regard to what prescription drug abuse looks like.
 Whether you suspect that a loved one could benefit from intensive treatment to address an issue of this nature, or simply want to know the signs if they do arise, keep on reading to learn about the 7 signs of prescription drug abuse.

 7 Signs Of Prescription Drug Abuse